davidhuser/dhis2.py/README.rst

     print(uid)
     # 'Rp268JB6Ne4'

-If you need a list of 1000 UIDs:
+To create a list of 1000 UIDs:

 .. code:: python